cluesurf/.github/profile/readme.md

   <img src='https://github.com/drumworkteam/.github/blob/make/view/bush.svg?raw=true' height='312'>
 </p>

+Team Drum Work (TDW) does a few main things:

+- interviews
+- open source software
+- information curation
+- data modeling

+To support this effort, we sell some merch.

+- t-shirts
+- books

+The t-shirts include nature images and nice words in various languages (so far).
+The books are printings of public domain material, mostly ancient texts.

 The **goal** here is to create a suite of tools to write code in one language ([`link`](https://github.com/drumworkteam/base)), and have it work cross-platform in an optimized way (Swift for iOS/MacOS/etc., Rust for Linux server-side, Kotlin for Android, and JavaScript for Windows and the Browser).
 But many of the projects are written in such a way as to be language agnostic.
 That is, you can use the definitions, which are written in `link`, as you would any JSON object in your standard programming language.

 Once we can nail down a prototype implementation that works in at least JavaScript (Node.js and Browser), and either Swift or Rust, then we will start publicizing the results and asking for help.
 But currently things are fluctuating constantly so it might be too much to bring it out in the open (even though it's publicly open source).
 If you'd like to help though, even now, that would be totally wonderful, please reach out.